Soccer-Qatar have point to prove against Senegal says coach Sanchez | Sports-Games

 Soccer-Qatar have point to prove against Senegal says coach Sanchez

 Qatar want to prove they can compete at the highest level when they face Senegal, coach Felix Sanchez said on Thursday on the eve of a clash that may thwart their World Cup hopes.
-The Asian champions hope to avoid becoming the fourth hosts eliminated in the first round at the finals after Switzerland, Chile and South Africa in 1954, 1962 and 2010 respectively.
+The Asian champions are hoping to avoid becoming only the second hosts to be eliminated in the first round at the finals after South Africa in 2010.

-Qatar want to prove they can compete at the highest level when they face Senegal, coach Felix Sanchez said on Thursday on the eve of a clash that may thwart their World Cup hopes.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)